torrybr/mako/README.md

 3. Power dashboard for ultimate control over the entire carwash.
 4. 100% touch screen based.
 5. Simplicity.
 It just works.
+6. Fluid.
+By being a small company we can have new features quicker , and react to customers faster.